pfsense/docs/source/firewall/troubleshooting-blocked-log-entries-due-to-asymmetric-routing.rst

 What happens in most cases is this:

-*  Client sends a TCP SYN packet, which arrives at pfSense and gets a state table entry
+*  Client sends a TCP SYN packet, which arrives to pfSense® software and gets a state table entry
-*  pfSense sends back an ICMP redirect letting the client know to reach the target server via the alternate gateway
+*  pfSense softwaresends back an ICMP redirect letting the client know to reach the target server via the alternate gateway
-*  Server sends back a TCP SYN+ACK packet by some other path that pfSense doesn't see
+*  Server sends back a TCP SYN+ACK packet by some other path that pfSense software doesn't see
-*  Client sends its ACK and further responses back by its other gateway that are not seen by pfSense
+*  Client sends its ACK and further responses back by its other gateway that are not seen by pfSense software
-*  After 30 seconds, pfSense removes its state table entry as the connection was never completed as observed by pfSense
+*  After 30 seconds, pfSense software removes its state table entry as the connection was never completed as observed by pfSense software
-*  Some time later, the client's ICMP redirect learned route expires and the client sends another packet back to pfSense
+*  Some time later, the client's ICMP redirect learned route expires and the client sends another packet back to pfSense software
 *  Since this packet is not starting a new connection, the packet is dropped, and the client gets disconnected since it now has no way to reach the destination.